Matthew 6:9-13 “In this manner, therefore, pray:

-The noise and at times chaos of the world around us has a taxing effect that continues to wear you down.
+The noise and at times chaos of the world around us has a taxing effect that can wear you down.
 Our bodies and minds can only take so much, then the need for a time of refreshing is paramount.
-Jesus recognized that those times of refreshing came from God and even though Jesus was God, His humanity was still a reality and needed to be addressed.
+Jesus recognized those times of refreshing came from God and even though Jesus was God, His humanity was still a reality and needed to be addressed.

 Psalm 23:1-3 “The Lord is my shepherd;

 He makes me to lie down in green pastures;

 He leads me beside the still waters.

 He leads me in the paths of righteousness